it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic40]

 6\.
-From the Platform Navigator, select your App Connect Dashboard instance.
+From CP4I Platform Navigator (access it by clicking IBM Cloud Pak for Integration button in the upper part of the page), select your App Connect Dashboard instance.

-![alt text][pic41]
+![alt text][pic6a]

 7\.
 Now select the Create a server option from your App Connect Dashboard capability